How To Crochet Headphone Covers

 A pair of black headphones with the ear pieces covered in yellow crochet covers.
 The background is off white.

-It turns out that ear pads / cushions are usually made of synthetic leather, real leather or velour and the reasons are for comfort, sound quality and noise isolation.
-I won’t go into detail about those here as that’s a whole other blog post.
+Unfortunately, ear pads / cushions are usually made of synthetic leather, real leather, velour or synthetic foam and the reasons are for comfort, sound quality and noise isolation.

 More Sustainable Crochet Patterns